Many websites rely on gatekeepers like Google and Facebook for traffic. They have no regular audience.

 You need people who already know, trust and evangelize you and your products or services.
 How do you get them?
 Offer reliable value on an ongoing basis.

-I can build a reliable audience for you.
+I can build a regular audience for you.
 Audience building is no over night miracle.
-Prepare for the long haul and invest 6 or months to build an audience.
+Prepare for the long haul and invest 6 or more months to build an audience.
 Can I help you?

 The “just create great content and they will come” myth is wrong.
 Without content it’s hard to build or please an audience though.